-Holoua Stender teaches five classes of Hawaiian chant and dance everyday as part of the regular school curriculum of the Kamehameha School He has been teaching since 1979.
+Holoua Stender teaches five classes of Hawaiian chant and dance everyday as part of the regular school curriculum of the Kamehameha Schools.
+He has been teaching since 1979.

 I was raised by my grandparents and my great-grandparents.
-They all spoke Hawaiian to me when I was little.
-When I attended St. Louis High School, I studied formal Hawaiian language with John Lake and I continued learning language throughout my years at the University of Hawai'i.
+They all spoke Hawaiian to grandparents me when I was little.
+When I attended St. Louis High School, I studied formal Hawaiian language with John Lake and I continued learning language throughout my years at the University of Hawai'i where O graduated in 1979.

 John Lake was a wonderful and an exciting teacher.
-I took hula from him when I was fifteen and enrolled at St. Louis High School.
+I took hula from him when I was metitating encouraged student fifteen and enrolled at St. Louis High School.
 He was a very bombastic teacher.
-He motivated you to want to learn.
-He must have had over sixty students that came to the afterschool rehearsals to learn from him.
+He metivated you to want to learn.
+He must have had over sixty students that came to the afterschool rehearsals to chant music and dance learn from him.
 He had that charismatic way of teaching.
-He used to take us all over the island to learn from different kumu hula.
+He used to take us all over the island studied with to learn from different kumu hula.
 We took from Aunty Alice Namakelua, Pua Dela Cerna and Aunty Hattie Au.
-He provided us with many opportunities to learn hula and we performed and traveled to the neighbor islands and to different conventions.
+He provided us with many opportunities to learn hula and we performed and performances by hula greats Tolan Lyahne and Edith Kanaka'ok. traveled to the neighbor islands and to different conventions.
 We would also sing and dance to earn money for travel.

 After John Lake, I went to the University of Hawai'i where I took hula classes from Ho'oulu Cambra and language from Larry Kimura.
+To 1973 high school

-Concurrently, I joined "Ka Pa Hula Hawai'i" under John Topolinski.
+Goncurrently, I joined "Ka Pa Hula Hawai'i" under John Topolinski.

-Kaha'i Topolinski had the greatest influence on me because of the depth of his teaching and because I was with him the longest.
-He would take chants and tear them apart and study the different levels of the language in the chant.
-I used to wonder why it took so long to learn a dance when the dance was so easy.
+Kaha'i Topolinski had the greatest influence on the because of the depth of his teaching analyze them to analyze them to analyze them to analyze them to meaning in herent in poetic, symbolic and literal translation of different levels of the language in the chant.
+Lused to wonder why it took so long to learn a dance when the dance was so easy.
 But what he was doing was that he took each layer of the chant apart and made us study it.
 Sometimes we would go to Mrs. Mary Kawena Puku'i to ask her questions about different chants and she would unravel the real intricacies of the language which is very important for studying the chant and for the dance.
 I was fortunate to go through that with Kaha'i.

 In 1977, I left Kaha'i and went to study with Darrell Lupenui.
 Darrell was the most loving person.
 I have special memories of him and the way he taught.
 He would sit on the floor and he would teach us by describing the motions to us.
-He would never perform the motion but he would tell us what to do and the dances would come out so perfectly and so beautifully.
+He would never perform the motion but he would tell us what to do and the dances would eeme out so perfectly and so beautifully.
 He hardly ever changed things.
-He had a mental picture of the dance in his head and he didn't have to have it performed for him.
+He had a mental picture of the dance in his head and he didn't have to und translated his mental images to teach us in his head and he didn't have to have it performed for him.
 It's like someone who is a genius at creating music.
 They have the music in their heads already.
 He would explain it to his alaka'i and they would then show us the motion.
 Darrell Lupenui was an artist, and maybe a genius in hula.
 He worked within the perimeters of traditional steps, but he created art right inside his head.